-U.S. Secretary of State John Kerry is trying to arrange direct talks between South Sudan's president and the country's top rebel leader, in hopes of ending four months of deadly violence.
+U.S. Secretary of State John Kerry is trying to arrange direct talks between South Sudan's president and the top rebel leader, in hopes of ending four months of deadly violence.

 Kerry spoke to reporters in Juba on Friday after meeting for more than an hour with President Salva Kiir.